 Name Values Description <name> </name> production name This attribute identifies the production (type) to which this section applies.
 The name may also be specified as an attribute.
-In either case, it is required. <istbcdstring></istbcdstring> n/a This item is used to indicate that this production is to be encoded and de- coded as a telephony binary coded string (TBCD).
+In either case, it is required. <isplmnidentity></isplmnidentity> n/a This flag identifies the production as a PLMNidentity.
+Any production so identified will be treated as an OCTET STRING, regardless of how the production might be defined in the ASN.1. <istbcdstring></istbcdstring> n/a This item is used to indicate that this production is to be encoded and de- coded as a telephony binary coded string (TBCD).
 This is type is not part of the ASN.1 standards but is a wide- ly used encoding format in telephony applications. <typeprefix> </typeprefix> prefix text This is used to specify a prefix that will be applied to all generated Python class names.
 This can be used to pre- vent name clashes if multiple modules are involved in a compilation and they all contain common names.